Strings of diquark-quark (QQ)Q baryon before phase transition: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-In the ordinary quark model, baryons are regarded as the bound states of the three quarks with two relative coordinates as the expressions of the internal space-time degrees of freedom.
-On the other hand, in the quark-diquark model two quarks out of the three, are glued together to form a boson (diquark) system, and the remaining third quark is assumed to revolve around this boson.
+Baryons are viewed as the bound states of the three quarks in the conventional quark model, with two relative coordinates as the expressions of the internal space-time degrees of freedom.
+On the other hand, in the diquark-quark $(QQ)Q$ model, two of the three quarks are bound together to create a boson (diquark) system, with the third quark assumed to revolve around this boson.

-The notion of diquark is as old as the quark model itself.
-Gell-Mann introduced the notion of the diquark in \cite{GellMann:1964nj}, and soon afterward constituent quark-diquark models for baryons were developed by Ida and Kobayashi \cite{Ida:1966ev} and Lichtenberg et al. \cite{Lichtenberg:1967zz, PhysRev.167.1535, Carroll:1969ty} also studying, within the model, the electromagnetic properties of the baryons.
-Later the diquark model has been invoked to explain many phenomena of strong interactions \cite{Ono:1972ba, Anisovich:1974fr, Anisovich:1975zd, Schmidt:1977hs, Anselmino:1989vt, Anselmino:1992vg, Goeke:1993zp, Anselmino:1994uj}. \\Interest in the properties of diquark in hadronic systems was recently renewed, since they may play an important role in the existence of exotic states \cite{JaffeWilczek, Jaffe:2004ph, Maiani:2004vq, Voloshin:2011qa, Ali:2011ug, Anisovich:2015}.
+The concept of the diquark is long-established as the quark model itself.
+Shortly afterward Gell-Mann introduced the notion of the diquark ~\cite{Gell-Mann:1964ewy}, the constituent quark-diquark models for baryons were constructed by Ida-Kobayashi ~\cite{Ida:1966ev} and Lichtenberg et al. ~\cite{Lichtenberg:1967zz, PhysRev.167.1535, Carroll:1969ty} who also explored the electromagnetic characteristics of the baryons within the model's framework.

+The diquark model was provoked later to describe several strong interaction phenomena ~\cite{Ono:1972ba, Anisovich:1974fr, Anisovich:1975zd, Schmidt:1977hs, Anselmino:1989vt, Anselmino:1992vg, Goeke:1993zp, Anselmino:1994uj}.
+In the recent past, there has been reviving interest in the characteristics of diquarks in hadronic systems, since they may debut a key role in the formation of exotic states.

-Relationship between strings and gauge field theory~\cite{HASHIMOTO} of hadrons is a surviving speculation~\cite{Nambu:1974zg, Nambu1979372}.
-The interaction of two oppositely (magnetically) charged monopoles by means of a massive gauge field (mass $\mu$) leads to the Nambu-Nielsen-Susskind-Goto string \cite{Goto:1971ce} with point masses at its ends in the limit $\mu\rightarrow \infty$ \cite{Balachandran:1975qd}.
-It has also been observed that a suitable limit of a non-abelian gauge theory resembles the dual string model \cite{tHooft:1973alw}.
+The pertinence between strings and gauge field theory~\cite{HASHIMOTO} of hadrons is a longstanding conjecture~\cite{Nambu:1974zg, Nambu1979372}.
+The Nambu-Nielsen-Susskind-Goto string~\cite{Goto:1971ce} with point masses at its ends is produced by the interaction of two oppositely (magnetically) charged monopoles with an infinitely massive gauge field~\cite{Balachandran:1975qd}.
+Another finding is that a convenient limit of non-Abelian gauge theory's would be in agreement with the dual string model ~\cite{tHooft:1973alw}.